MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-installing-configuring.md

 6. When the installer starts, accept the terms of the agreement to continue.

 7. When prompted by the installer, choose installation `Option 3`.
-This installs the DeployR server and configure it for the remote database you installed above.
+This installs the DeployR server and configures it for the remote database you installed above.

 8. Enter the directory path in which to install.
 If you are keeping an older version of DeployR on this same machine for the purposes of migrating data, for example, then be sure to install this version in its own directory.